 Brick Siding Installation

-If you’re looking to make a major upgrade to the appearance and safety of your home, you can’t miss with brick home siding installation.
-Brick siding gives your home a timeless look.
-It is also extremely durable–resistant to fire, rot, and moisture damage and tough enough to stand up to even the most inclement weather.
-While the initial cost to install new brick siding investment may be costly, you can expect your brick siding to last the lifetime of your home.
-Additionally, even if you don’t plan to stay in your home for many years, you’ll still reap the benefits of your investment in brick siding when you go to sell your home as homeowners will pay a premium for homes with brick.
+If you are looking to upgrade the appearance and durability of your home, you cannot go wrong with a brick home siding installation.
+Brick siding gives your home a timeless, traditional look.
+It is also extremely durable.
+Its weather-resistant qualities include resistance to fire, rot, moisture damage and severe storms.
+While the initial cost to install new brick siding may be costly, you can expect it to last the lifetime of your home.
+Even if you do not plan to stay in your home for many years, you will still reap the benefits of your investment when you sell your home as homeowners will pay a premium for homes with brick.

 Brick Siding Benefits

 Brick siding offers tremendous value in comparison to other exterior siding options.
-Although initially more expensive ($6-$15 per square foot) than some alternative siding materials, the long-term savings and benefits are hard to beat.
+Although initially more expensive than some alternative siding materials, the long-term savings and benefits are hard to beat.
 Some of the benefits of brick siding include:

-- Maintenance Free: Brick never needs painting and rarely needs cleaning.
-It won’t rot, fade, peel, or dent and it is resistant to pests.
-After 25 years, you’ll want to start inspecting your mortar joints as the masonry can deteriorate.
-Aside from that, you can only expect your brick to become more beautiful with age.
+- Very Low Maintenance.
+Brick never needs painting and rarely needs to be cleaned.
+It will not rot, fade, peel, or dent and it is resistant to pests.
+After 25 years, if you have real brick siding you should start inspecting your mortar joints as the masonry can deteriorate.
+Aside from that, you can only expect your brick to become more beautiful and weathered with age.

-- Energy Efficient: Brick is a proven insulator.
+- Energy Efficient.
+Brick provides excellent insulation from the elements.
 The thermal mass of brick gives your home the ability to hold heat in the winter and keep your home cooler in the summer.
+Brick veneer tends to be a better insulator than solid brick.
 It even provides sound insulation–a big plus for anyone who lives on a noisy street.

-- Higher Home Resale Value: According to the 2016 Cost vs. Value report, replacing your siding can yield a 77% rate of return on your investment (ROI), but installing brick siding can help you get even more when you decide to sell your home.
+- Higher Home Resale Value.
+Brick siding tends to yield a high return on investment while boosting your home’s resale value.
+On average, you can expect a 77% rate of return on your investment (ROI), but installing brick siding can earn you even more when you sell your home.
 On average, brick homes command at least 6% more than other home styles.
-Additionally, in a study conducted by the National Association of Home Builders and other building trade organizations, 50% to 60% of home buyers in the United States prefer brick homes, meaning your home is more likely to move quickly in a crowded market.
+Additionally, in a study conducted by the National Association of Home Builders, 50% to 60% of home buyers in the United States prefer brick homes, meaning your home is more likely to move quickly in a crowded market.